SAP/jenkins-library/documentation/docs/extensibility.md

 The pipelines are centrally maintained and can be used with only a small amount of declarative configuration as documented [here](configuration.md).

 For the vast majority of _standard_ projects, the features of the ready-made pipelines should be enough to implement [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) with little effort in a best-practice compliant way.
-If you miss a feature or discover a bug in one of our pipelines, please see if there is already an [issue in our GitHub repository](https://github.com/SAP/jenkins-library/issues) and if not, open a new one.
+If you miss a feature or discover a bug in one of our pipelines, please see if there is already an [open issue in our GitHub repository](https://github.com/SAP/jenkins-library/issues) and if not, open a new one.

 In some cases, it's not desirable to include specialized features in the ready-made pipelines.
 However, you can still benefit from their qualities, if you address your requirements through an **extension**.